gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **Sample cache**

     The sample cache is an in-memory storage for short named batches of samples that may be uploaded to the server once and then played multiple times.

-    The sample cache is useful for event sounds.
-It’s also a simple way to overcome the network latency issues because the samples are played after they are uploaded to the server.
+It is usually used for event sounds.

 ---